 This sensitivity reveals a great ability to observe not only from a perceivable point of view but also through the emotional participation of the artist.

 The bold use of colours is a witness to the communicative act spread by the artist, who does not want to reproduce the world how it is, but a world where the physical perception is strongly connected to the emotional one.

 In CatDogville art the subject isn’t a mere representation of the external, which is projected on a deeper level of consciousness and contains a piece of the artist’s soul, her view on the world that we are grateful she shares with the public.

 Born in the Netherlands in 1950, now living in Sweden.

 I have been drawing since i was a child, drawing is my most important tool.

 In the nineties, I became an actor for 15 years.

 Moving to Sweden in 2014 made me want to work again as a painter.
 I missed painting and drawing.
 The ipad gave me an opportunity to work again without the physical difficulties I would have had painting in real which is difficult for me nowadays.

 In the early days I was inspired by Cy Twombly, Pollock, Kirkeby, Baselitz and many others.
-At the moment I find myself looking at works of Munch, Veuillard, Hopper and Bonnard but also to the work of contemporary artists like Daniel Richter, mamma Andersson and Peter Doig and many other painters.
+At the moment I find myself looking at works of Munch, Veuillard, Hopper and Bonnard but also to the work of contemporary artists like Daniel Richter and Peter Doig and many nowadays painters.